OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/scaling.rst

 When OpenMDAO runs a model, all of the numerical data from connections is assembled into a set of vectors called the "inputs" and "outputs" vectors.
 When a component calls its "compute" function, it is passed a sub-vector that contains views to just the data relevant to that component.
-A similar-sized vector called "residuals" is also created to house implicit and cycle-induced residuals.
+A vector called "residuals" with the same size as "outputs" is also created to house implicit and cycle-induced residuals.
 Each vector can transform all of its data or a portion of its data into a scaled or unscaled state when requested.
 Doing so requires multiplication with a vector of scalers and addition with a vector of adders.
 There is a small amount of cost to this, so OpenMDAO tries to scale/unscale only when necessary and only over as tight a scope as required.